pangpang20/gaussdb-python/docs/basic/pgtypes.rst

 .. _extra-adaptation:

-Adapting other PostgreSQL types
+Adapting other GaussDB types
 ===============================

-PostgreSQL offers other data types which don't map to native Python types.
+GaussDB offers other data types which don't map to native Python types.
 GaussDB offers wrappers and conversion functions to allow their use.